-Device Definition Example Function Paradox A statement that appears contradictory, illogical, impossible, or absurd, but has a coherent meaning that reveals a hidden truth.
+Device Definition Example Function Paradox Contradictory sentences, phrases, or themes that seem illogical or impossible at first.
+Upon thoughtful consideration, they have a coherent meaning that reveals a truth.
 "I must be cruel to be kind." (sometimes the truth hurts a person, but they need to hear it to help them) "I am nobody."
 (One can't be "nobody" since they are someone, but one can feel unimportant in the grand scheme of things-feel like they are no one of importance) "Freedom is not free."
 (Free gives the idea of something without cost, but people, militaries, and groups around the world invest time, money, and lives in securing freedoms for themselves or others.
-Makes a reader think about an idea in an innovative way.
+Makes an audience slow and think: reevaluate their knowledge, expectations, and/or understanding.
 Can also communicate a tone of irony.
-Personification A kind of metaphor that gives inanimate objects or abstract human ideas human characteristics "The wind cried in the dark."
+Personification A kind of metaphor that gives objects or ideas human characteristics "The wind cried in the dark."
 (The wind's sound is compared to that of a person crying in darkness-a sad and lonely image) "Time grabs you by the wrist, directs you where to go."
 (Time is compared to a person who might grab your wrist and point you in a direction-gives the idea that you don't have a lot of control over time, and that often you are put into situations during the course of time that you have no control over.)
-A form of Metaphor.
-Creates new meaning for an object/idea.
-Creates an emotional response in the audience.
-Helps the audience understand an emotion, idea, or new way of looking at something by comparing it to something they are familiar with.
+Creates a new meaning or understanding for an object.
+Develops tone and mood.
 Simile A kind of metaphor that is a comparison of two unlike things using "like" or "as" "Love is as delicate as a rose."
 (Love is compared to a rose.
 Like a rose, love is beautiful, but also fragile and takes work to care for).
-"The town square was buzzing like a bee hive (the activity at the town square is compared to the activity of a bee hive.
-Like bees in a bee hive, the people in the town square must be moving busily aroundselling things, working, shopping, etc.) A form of Metaphor.
-Creates new meaning for an object/idea.
-Creates an emotional response in the audience.
-Helps the audience understand an emotion, idea, or new way of looking at something by comparing it to something they are familiar with.
-Situational Irony A situation that ends up in quite a different way than what is generally anticipated.
+"The town square was buzzing like a beehive (the activity at the town square is compared to the activity of a bee hive.
+Like bees in a bee hive, the people in the town square must be moving busily aroundselling things, working, shopping, etc.) Creates a new meaning or understanding for an object.
+Develops tone and mood.
+Situational Irony When the writer engages the audience by surprising them with the opposite of what they expect.
 A shark who is a vegetarian in Finding Nemo .
 (One wouldn't expect a shark to be a vegetarian) Olaf, a happy snowman from Frozen , is obsessed with the idea of summer, despite the fact that the sun is a snowman's worst enemy.
-(One wouldn't expect a snowman to wish for summer) Adds meaning to a situation.
+(One wouldn't expect a snowman to wish for summer) Allows readers to see the difference between appearance versus reality.
+This gives the readers a better understanding of the purpose or theme of the text.